Probate Bond

 Your bond will be accepted, or we’ll refund your payment in full.

-What is a Probate Bond (estate, fiduciary)?
+What is a Probate Surety Bond?

 It's possible for heirs involved in the probate process to obtain cash advances; if you're interested in this, please read more here.